yehia67/documentation/trinity/0.1/how-to-guides/develop-features-on-trinity.md

 4. Go to `src/shared/locales/en/translation.json`, and add the name of your theme to the `themes` object.
 If you miss this step, the name of your theme will not be correct in Trinity.

 ### Localize new strings

-The IOTA community is very large and diverse.
-Therefore, it's important that users can use Trinity in their native language.
-The i18next and react-i18next libraries are used to make localization easier.

 If you are making a contribution that includes adding or changing text, follow these localization instructions.